Work and Employment

 Time and a half calculator

-Easily figure out your overtime pay with our Time and a Half Calculator.
+Easily calculate your time and a half pay.
 Just enter your regular hourly wage and the number of extra hours you worked, and we'll show you how much extra money you’re entitled to.

 Time and a Half